Basketball Offense - 1-2-2 Zone AttackCoach’s Clipboard Basketball Playbook, www.coachesclipboard.net

 We can also use this against the 1-3-1 zone defense, or any 1-guard zone defensive front.
 In fact, we have also run this offense successfully against tightly packed 2-3 zone defenses.
 It also works well against the box and 1 defense, when O2 the is player being defended man-to-man.

 See diagram A below.
-Set your offense in a 2-out, 2-in set with O1 and O3 flanking the X1 defender, and O4 and O5 down on the blocks, or just above.
-Your best shooter, O2, runs the baseline from corner to corner, always on the ball-side.
+Set your offense in a 2-out, 2-in set with O1 and O3 flanking the X1 defender, and O4 and O5 just above the blocks.
+Your best shooter O2 runs the baseline from corner to corner, always on the ball-side.
 If he/she can make a couple from the corner, the X4 defender will have to come out to defend (diagram B).
 This frees up O4 on the low block.

 If the X5 defender slides over to pick up O4, then O5 should be open for the pass from O4 and the lay-up (diagram C).
-Or, although not shown in the diagrams, O4 can screen the X5 defender (before he/she slides over) and this frees O5 for a cut to the ball-side low block and the lay-up.
+Or, although not shown in the diagrams, O4 could screen the X5 defender (before he/she slides over) and this frees O5 for a cut to the ball-side low block and a lay-up.

-Another pointer... the middle of the paint is open when the ball is on the top.
+Another pointer - the middle of the paint is open when the ball is on the top.
 We have our opposite low post player "flash and go back".
-If O1 has the ball, we want O5 to flash into the middle of the paint (diagram A) looking for the pass from O1, and the shot.
+If O1 has the ball, O5 flashes into the middle of the paint (diagram A) looking for the pass from O1, and the shot.

-If the pass goes to O2 in the corner instead, O5 should immediately go back to the opposite block area (weakside rebounding position for O2's shot).
-If O3 has the ball on top, the O4 flashes to the middle, and goes back if the pass goes to the corner.
+If the pass goes to O2 in the corner instead, O5 immediately goes back to the opposite block area (weakside rebounding position for O2's shot).
+If O3 has the ball on top, then O4 flashes to the middle, and goes back if the pass goes to the corner.

 Diagram D. After O2 makes a couple shots, the outside low defender will run out early.
 In this situation, often O1 can make the pass directly to the ball-side low post for the lay-up.
-To set this up, have O1 dribble a little toward the wing, getting the X2 defender to come out... then make the pass inside to O4.
+To set this up, have O1 dribble a little toward the wing, getting the X2 defender to come out, pass-fake to the corner - then make the pass inside to O4.
 O3 can do the same thing on the left side of the court, with a direct pass into O5.

-We can run these simple plays from the "zone-2" offense, and these will actually work against the 2-3 zone as well.
+"45" (or "54")Run these simple plays from the "zone-2" offense.
+These plays will work against the 2-3 zone as well.
 The same rules apply as above.
 In "45", the pass goes to O2 in the right corner.
 O4 screens the X5 defender and this frees O5 for a cut to the ball-side low post and the lay-up.
 Against a 2-3 zone (diagram C), O4 screens the middle low defender.
 In "54", it's all the same, except on the opposite side with the pass going into the left corner, O5 setting the inside screen and O4 cutting to the ball-side low post for the pass and lay-up.

 In diagram A below, we run the "Back" option.
 After running the baseline a few times, O2 will start the run and then cut back hard to original spot for the pass and shot.

-In diagram C, we run the "Back - Skip Pass") option.
+In diagram C, we run the "Back - Skip Pass" option.
 The ball is passed to the opposite wing.
 O2 starts the baseline cut, but suddenly cuts back to his original spot.
-As the defense shifts, the low post (O5), instead of flashing into the paint, screens or pins the outside low defender, allowing a skip pass from the opposite wing to O2 in the corner.
+As the defense shifts, the low post (O5), instead of flashing into the paint, back-screens (pins) the outside low defender, allowing a skip pass from the opposite wing to O2 in the corner.
 This is usually wide-open for a 3-point shot.

-Again, O2 has the option of shooting, or dumping the ball inside to O4 or O5, as the low defender rotates up on O2.
-If O2 does not receive the pass, he/she runs out to the corner (diagram C), and you can run your regular "zone-2" offense.
+O2 has the option of shooting, or dumping the ball inside to O4 or O5, as the low defender rotates up on O2.
+If O2 does not receive the pass, he/she runs out to the corner (diagram C), and you can run the "zone-2" offense from here.